Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding a Financial Advisor

 • A financial advisors' certifications can often indicate an advisor's area of expertise and level of experience, so be sure to consider them.
-For example, if you’re on the lookout for a financial advisor, look for a certified financial planner (CFP) or a chartered financial analyst (CFA).
+For example, if you need an investment advisor, look for a certified financial planner (CFP) or a chartered financial analyst (CFA).
 If you're concerned about tax planning, consider an enrolled agent (EA) or a certified public accountant (CPA).

 How Long $1mm Lasts in Retirement